 And then, we can actually find ourself in the unknown of the present moment — which is a much more interesting edge.

 p.s.
 Interested in other ways to get out of survival mode?
-Check out the three-day free trial of my “21 Days to a Mental Six-Pack” course, with short — less than five minute — daily mental training exercises.
+Join the 5 Minutes to a Mental Six-Pack membership, for short daily mindset training exercises.